sodiboo/niri-flake/docs.md

 - `"on-overflow"`: if the focused column doesn't fit, it will be centered on the screen.
 - `"always"`: the focused column will always be centered, even if it was already fully visible.

-## `programs.niri.settings.layout.default-column-display`
-- type: `one of "normal", "tabbed"`
-- default: `"normal"`

-How windows in columns should be displayed by default.

-- `"normal"`: Windows are arranged vertically, spread across the working area height.
-- `"tabbed"`: Windows are arranged in tabs, with only the focused window visible, taking up the full height of the working area.

-Note that you can override this for a given column at any time.
-Every column remembers its own display mode, independent from this setting.
-This setting controls the default value when a column is *created*.

-Also, since a newly created column always contains a single window, you can override this default value with [`window-rules.*.default-column-display`](#programsnirisettingswindow-rulesdefault-column-display).

 ## `programs.niri.settings.layout.empty-workspace-above-first`